Genes, DNA and cancer

 Your genes carry all the information that makes you, you.
 They tell your body to have blonde hair, or brown skin, or green eyes for example.
 And they tell your cells what sort of cell to be, how to behave, when to grow and reproduce, and when to die.

 Some genes control how much each cell grows and divides.

 Our genes pick up mistakes that occur when cells divide.
 These mistakes are called faults or mutations and happen throughout our lives.
 They are caused by the natural processes in our cells, and by various other factors.
 These include

 - Tobacco smoke

 - Chemicals in our environment

 Sometimes people inherit certain faulty genes from their parents that mean they have an increased risk of cancer.
-You can read about genes and inherited cancer risk.

 Usually, cells can repair faults in their genes.
 If the damage is very bad, they may self destruct instead.
 Or the immune system may recognise them as abnormal and kill them.
 This helps to protect us from cancer.